syre-data/docs/source/get_started/local/containers.rst

 			Creating a child from the File Tree view

 		You may have noticed that Thot has added folders and files for us.
 This is how Thot keeps track of the structure of our projects.
-Each Container is actually just a filder with a file named ``_container.json`` inside of it.
+Each Container is actually just a folder with a file named ``_container.json`` inside of it.
 Feel free to explore these files or read the ``CLI`` sections for more information.

 		Great!
 We've now created our ``Recipe A`` branch, let's flip back to the **Project** view to visualize what we have.
 Wait... ``Batch 2`` isn't showing up.
 Let's refresh the project by clicking on the sync icon :fa:`sync-alt, style=fas` in the upper right of the wokspace.